LaboratoryOpticsBiosciences/bioimageloader/README.md

     which channels to select.
 Optionally, users may want to aggregate all channels and make them have grayscale.
 See `grayscale` and `grayscale_mode` in detail.

+- Annotation mask has one single channel

+    Ensure to have 1 annotation, because usually that is enough.
+But each dataset will provide a way to select one or more channel(s) through `image_ch` and `anno_ch` arguments.

 ## How to use augmentation with `albumentations`
 Albumentations is a popular library for image augmentation and `bioimageloader`